How to Set Up Automatic Invoicing for Small Business

 Next step

-If invoices go out late or reminders depend on memory, start with the 7-day setup offer.
-If you are still comparing the setup steps first, use the automatic invoicing checklist-style page.
+If invoices go out late or reminders depend on memory, start with the 7-day invoice automation setup.

 What this should look like in practice